Funding your studies

 - Graduate Student Assistantship (GRA)

-In addition to the funding from the unit, international students can also receive the following awards.
-Please refer to the GSPA International Student Funding page.
+In addition to the funding from the unit, international students may receive others awards.
+Please refer to the GSPA International Student Funding page for more information.

-Please see the GSPA General Information and Regulations (Awards and financial aid section) for more information regarding Awards and Financial Aid.
+Visit the GSPA General Information and Regulations (Awards and financial aid section) for information regarding Awards and Financial Aid.

 For more detailed information relating to your department/school funding, please see the following: